-The Board currently comprises the Executive Chairman, Managing Director, Finance Director, Executive Director and one non-executive Director.
+The Board currently comprises the Executive Chairman, Deputy Chairman, Managing Director, Finance Director, and one non-executive Director.
 Under the criteria adopted by the Committee on Corporate Governance, Sean Savage would not be perceived to be independent due to his interest in the Company's shares.
 The non-executive Director is not involved in the day-to-day management of the Group.

-The names of the Group's Directors at 31 December 2021 together with brief biographical notes are set out on page 10.
+The names of the Group's Directors at 31 December 2022 together with brief biographical notes are set out on page 9.

 In accordance with regulation 93 (a) of the Company's Constitution, Mr Sean Savage retires by rotation, and being eligible, offer himself for re-election.
-In accordance with regulation 93 (b) of the Company's Constitution, Mr Ted O'Neill retires, and being eligible, offers himself for re-election.
-Gerard Murphy and Declan Morrissey have been appointed to the board since the last Annual General Meeting, and in accordance with regulation 100 (b) of the Company's Constitution, offer themselves for re-election.
+In accordance with regulation 93 (b) of the Company's Constitution, Mr Aidan Hughes retires, and being eligible, offers himself for re-election.